-14.02 GUIDING PRINCIPALS
+13.02 GUIDING PRINCIPALS

-a) Three main principles: multifunctionality, connectivity (with other landscaping, land uses, and residents) and identity (with the local areas and residents).

-- b) Balancing compatibility and appropriateness for landscaping projects.
+- a) Three main principles: multifunctionality, connectivity (with other landscaping, land uses, and residents) and identity (with the local areas and residents). - b) Balancing compatibility and appropriateness for landscaping projects.
 Zoning codes used to separate uses based on compatibility, while many codes today focus on intertwining uses, utilizing landscaping and buffers to create an appropriate mix of uses.
 Therefore, landscaping is vital in the proper implementation of mixed-use districts and development. - c) Best practices for conserving water through proper irrigation methods and plant selection. - 1) Native plants.
-Preferably drought resistant and/or less water intensive. - 2) Conserving original natural landscape to work within the landscaping if possible. - d) Decreasing vacant lawns for native ground covers, hardscapes, or decorative gardens. - 1) If there is to be a larger lawn, have it to be useful for people, such as for recreation, rather than just decoration (multifunctionality principle). - e) Include plans for maintenance and future improvements in initial landscaping proposals to demonstrate the ability to preserve the previous goals.
+Preferably drought resistant and/or less water intensive. - 2) Conserving original natural landscape to work within the landscaping if possible.

+- d) Decreasing vacant lawns for native ground covers, hardscapes, or decorative gardens. - 1) If there is to be a larger lawn, have it to be useful for people, such as for recreation, rather than just decoration (multifunctionality principle). - e) Include plans for maintenance and future improvements in initial landscaping proposals to demonstrate the ability to preserve the previous goals.

-14.03 SITES AFFECTED
+13.03 SITES AFFECTED

 - a) Individual One Dwelling Unit Lots Exempted.
 Individual One Unit Dwellings are exempt from the requirements of this Chapter following the transfer of ownership from a developer or builder to the homeowner except that One Dwelling Unit lot owners must maintain and replace street trees with trees on the approved tree list and must comply with vegetative cover requirements in Section ####. - b) New Construction.
 No Zoning Permit shall be granted for any new construction of any building, structure or parking lot, unless the landscaping standards in this Article are met. - c) Redeveloped Sites.
 Landscaping for redeveloped sites shall comply with Section ####.
 Redeveloped for purposes of this section means the expansion of more than 25% of a building or parking lot or the alteration of more than 25% of the interior of the building. - d) Overlay District Development Sites.
-Landscaping for sites located within overlay districts shall comply with the respective overlay district chapter (see, Chapter ####). - e) Agriculture Exemption (TOWNSHIP ONLY).
-Agricultural Uses as defined in ORC 519.21 are exempt from these requirements.
+Landscaping for sites located within overlay districts shall comply with the respective overlay district chapter (see, Chapter ####).

-14.04 MINIMUM STANDARDS
+13.04 MINIMUM STANDARDS